JessieGross/CodePath/README.md

 ## JessieDemo

 ### App Description
 An interactive app where the user gets greeted by me.
 The user can input a string in the text field and choose to have the greeting replaced.
-In addition, the user has the option to change the color of the string and the bacground color of the screen.
+In addition, the user has the option to change the color of the string and the background color of the screen.
 All of which can be reset to default settings by a one tap on the background.

 ### App Walk-though